-So why resurrect a commission that in truth had such a minimal impact of productivity and a downfall on safety?
+So why resurrect a commission that in truth had such a minimal impact on productivity and a downfall on safety?
 Malcolm had certainly read the Productivity Commission’s report to have implement it’s recommendations on insolvency law (as mentioned earlier) but apparently only cherry picked from it?
 Econtech was discredited a long time ago, so why try to sell it as something is wasn’t?
 As Michael Brissenden pointed out to Malcolm, “ABS figures from December last year show overall industrial disputes diminishing and days lost due to industrial disputes down considerably from 2012”?
 Instead of supplying evidence against either ABS or the Productivity report Malcolm resorted to anecdotal opinions based loosely on the maligned Royal Commission saying it found there was a “culture of lawlessness in the construction sector”.
 Despite the Commission’s Aug 2015 findings that referred 30 people for various charges, already 5 of these have had their charges dismissed.

 - This in more of a late mention or side note as this change isn’t in yet, but after Abbott made $57 billion in health cuts, apparently Mr Turnbull wants to return $5 billion and thinks that is a solution of merit to take to the next budget.
 Anyone yet figured out one of the patterns in his approach?

-All these “changes to continuity” have a common thread or theme emerging from them that are a measure of what Malcolm sees as “changes” from Abbott’s policies.
+All these “changes to continuity” have a common thread or theme emerging from them that is a measure of what Malcolm sees as “changes” from Abbott’s policies.
 Best exemplified in the transcript of a speech by the Prime Minister to the science prize awards dinner in Canberra last year, “If somebody else has done something that is even better than what we have thought of, then we will, recognising that plagiarism is the sincerest form of flattery; we will pinch it and use it.”

 In his own words, this soft “plagiarism“, dominates the changes he has wrought.
-There is a common pattern of evidence of previous governments, reports and communities that have held pre-existing ideas which appear to have been largely regurgitated, modified, re-costed with cheaper alternatives, to be released as his re-badged “changed from continuity” policy.
-Not withstanding the couple of additions I’ve included, Malcolm was happy to call them his own changes to Leigh Sales.
+There is a typical pattern of evidence of previous governments, reports and communities that have held pre-existing ideas which appear to have been mostly regurgitated, modified, re-costed with cheaper alternatives, to be released as his re-badged “changed from continuity” policy.
+Not withstanding the couple of additions I’ve included, Malcolm was happy to call them his changes to Leigh Sales.
 Despite his penchant for spending millions promoting his innovative “ideas boom” ($28 million to date) there is nothing revolutionary, innovative or creative being generated in these “changed” policies.

 So as many, including Tony Abbott, are saying the Coalition’s policies represent a continuation of the Abbott government, Malcolm was pitching for “Continuity with changes”!
 Re-branded, reworked, low cost, low impact, policy changes that represent the re-branded concepts of other people, introduced in a manner that has largely dismantled their previous record of success and for which future successful outcomes are in considerable doubt.
-Simon Blackwell in an interview with the Guardian described the slogan as “hollow and oxymoronic” but perhaps that is the way we ought to describe the changes from the Abbott continuity implemented by this, new leadership.
+Simon Blackwell in an interview with the Guardian described the slogan as “hollow and oxymoronic”, but perhaps that is the way we ought to explain the changes from the Abbott continuity implemented by this, new leadership.